Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Day 9

-Vigur Island: Private Whale Watching Excursion
+Aedey Island: Private Whale Watching Excursion

-The maritime adventure continues while plying the intricate fjord system, searching for humpback and minke whales.
+The maritime adventure continues while navigating the intricate fjord system, searching for humpback and minke whales.
 Returning to Isafjordur, enjoy dinner at the Tar House restaurant, renowned for its fish stew and fresh Icelandic seafood.
 From the hotel, it’s an easy walk back into town later this evening in the lingering light of Iceland’s long summer days.

 Accommodations